dinumathai/auth-webhook-sample/README.md

 1. Kubernetes service account.

 Read about them at [Kubernetes Authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/).
 If none of them serve your purpose, Kubernetes authentication webhook is your best option(preferred over authenticating proxy).
 Usually webhook is used for integration with authentication system like LDAP, SAML etc.

-## Prerequisites
-1. Basic understanding of Kubernetes.
-1. Minikube running in local machine.
-1. openssl
-1. Kubectl must be installed locally and must have a basic understanding of config for `kubectl`.
-1. Docker Or Golang must be installed locally.

 ## How authentication webhook works
 ![authentication webhook flow](./doc/webhook-flow.png)